Navdeep-Singh-Ghotra/ckad/AppBuildDesign/appbuilddesign.md

 put answer here
 </details>
-<details>

-<summary>2.
-Modify the Dockerfile from the previous exercise.
+###### 2. Modify the Dockerfile from the previous exercise.
 Change the base image to the tag 20.4-alpine and the working directory to /node.
 Build the container image from the Dockerfile with the tag nodejs-hello-world:1.1.0.

-Ensure that container image has been created by listing it.</summary>
+Ensure that container image has been created by listing it.
+<details>
+<summary> Solution</summary>
 #### Answer :

 put answer here